hereidk/Parametric/README.md

 Payout structure based on earthquake magnitude ranges or hurricane wind speed category (Saffir-Simpson).

 Main file is ParamMain, class definition in ParamBox.

+Next step - Limit payouts to largest event in year.